AI Subtitle Generator for Video | Free Online Subtitle Tool

 Create accurate subtitles for any video in seconds.
-HeyGen’s AI Subtitle Generator turns spoken audio into clean, ready-to-use subtitles that improve accessibility, boost engagement and help your content perform better across every platform.
-Upload your video, generate subtitles instantly and edit them with straightforward tools that keep your workflow fast and stress free.
+HeyGen’s AI Subtitle Generator converts spoken audio into clean, ready-to-use subtitles that improve accessibility, increase engagement and help your content perform better across every platform.
+Upload your video, generate subtitles instantly and edit them with simple tools that keep your workflow fast and stress-free.

 Why Use HeyGen to Add Subtitles to Your Videos

 Subtitles help viewers follow your message, improve accessibility and boost engagement.
-HeyGen makes the process quick by generating accurate subtitles automatically, so you don’t need manual transcription or extra steps.
+HeyGen makes the process fast by generating accurate subtitles automatically, so you do not need manual transcription or extra steps.

 AI handles the transcription, timing and formatting, giving you ready-to-use subtitles that match your audio.
 You can edit them, style them for different platforms and export the format you need for YouTube, TikTok, Instagram, Reels or long-form content.
 Everything runs in your browser, so you can subtitle videos from any device without installing software.

-If your clip needs trimming before you generate subtitles, you can prepare it quickly using the Online Video Trimmer:
+If your clip needs trimming before you generate subtitles, you can get it ready quickly using the Online Video Trimmer:

 Accurate subtitles make your content easy to follow, even when viewers cannot use sound.
-Follow these straightforward tips to improve subtitle quality and help AI understand your audio:
+Follow these simple tips to improve subtitle quality and help AI understand your audio:

 ✓ Use clean audio: Clear speech and minimal background noise improve accuracy.